 Missing Middle: What's in it for Olympia?

-10/20/18 The City Council Land Use and Environment Committee (LEUC) just made a decision to use "Alternative 2" as a way to locate large Missing Middle housing.
+11/5/18 The City has passed the Missing Middle ordinance.
 All shaded (and numbered or lettered) areas on this map would allow triplexes, fourplexes, 12 unit-or larger townhouse buildings and 12-unit courtyard apartments.
-To see the City's official "Summary of City Council Final Dradft Code Changes", go here.
-The Council will probably pass the MM November 13, with almost all of its appalling new codes intact.
+To see the City's official "Summary of City Council Final Draft Code Changes", go here.

 Demogoguery: NIMBYs, Racists, Anti-growth, Anti-homeless, Anti-renter: A common tactic in dealing with critics of plans or laws that benefit a few and hurt many, is to demonize critics with unwarranted, negative stereotypes.